 One thing that stood out to us about the search process of Instant Checkmate: it has a box you can check if you're searching for your own information.
 When we checked that box, it asked us questions while the search was running, to help make sure it was coming up with the right records (for example, had we ever lived in a certain city, were we over the age of 30, and even if an individual was a relative).
 We did find the "Have you ever committed a crime?" question to be a little ominous!

-Instant Checkmate found the right records for us, after a search process that took approximately two minutes to complete.
+Instant Checkmate found the right records for us, after a search process that took a couple of minutes to complete.
 We were then asked to answer another set of questions; in total, it took nearly 10 minutes to get to the place where we could order the report generated.
 There was a big red bar across the page warning us that there were more than 10 criminal records for people associated with our name in our state; given that we have a clear criminal background, that felt a little shady and meant to push us to buy their report.

 Digging a little deeper, we found that there are two background check services operated by the same owners: Truthfinder and Instant Checkmate.
 Both services have solid ratings with the Better Business Bureau, so this is primarily for your own information as you consider which background check service will ultimately get your business.